godaddy/gasket/packages/gasket-plugin-redux/docs/guide.md

-# State management using redux
+# State Management with Redux

-There are two ways to manage the client-side state in a Gasket app.
+There are two ways to manage the client-side state in a Next.js based Gasket app.
 You can either use the React component state or use Redux.

 **React state** is managed within a component.
 If it's needed in another sub-component,